Long Live the Beach

 **Please note that the best way to ensure a long life for our beaches, and that projects are completed in a timely manner, is to stay clear of all work zones and to not walk over the dunes.
 Our responsibility as residents and visitors is to help ensure that the dunes do not experience negative impacts which could significantly alter their protective nature for our coast.

 There are currently no active beach nourishment projects involving sand distribution or pumping.
+There is an upcoming project slated for early 2022 (see below on Phase II.)

 The Town of Oak Island needs your help in ensuring an enjoyable beach experience for everyone.
 With that said, please follow the Town's full list of rules as shown below.